Yusef-Naser/swift_questions/README.md

 >
 > You can use the startIndex and endIndex properties and the index(before:), index(after:), and index(_:offsetBy:) methods on any type that conforms to the Collection protocol.
 This includes String, as shown here, as well as collection types such as Array, Dictionary, and Set.

+11- **Collection Types**
+- Swift provides three primary collection types, known as arrays, sets, and dictionaries, for storing collections of values.
+Arrays are ordered collections of values.
+Sets are unordered collections of unique values.
+Dictionaries are unordered collections of key-value associations.

+12- **Mutability of Collections**
+- If you create an array, a set, or a dictionary, and assign it to a variable, the collection that is created will be mutable.
+This means that you can change (or mutate) the collection after it’s created by adding, removing, or changing items in the collection.
+If you assign an array, a set, or a dictionary to a constant, that collection is immutable, and its size and contents cannot be changed.

+13- **Arrays**
+>NOTE
+>
+>Swift’s Array type is bridged to Foundation’s NSArray class.
+For more information about using Array with Foundation and Cocoa, see [Bridging Between Array and NSArray](https://developer.apple.com/documentation/swift/array#2846730)

+14- **Sets**
+- A set stores distinct values of the same type in a collection with no defined ordering.
+You can use a set instead of an array when the order of items is not important, or when you need to ensure that an item only appears once.
+>NOTE
+>
+>Swift’s Set type is bridged to Foundation’s NSSet class.
+For more information about using Set with Foundation and Cocoa, see [Bridging Between Set and NSSet](https://developer.apple.com/documentation/swift/set#2845530).